 10 New Guinea Singing Dog

-One of the oldest “pariah dogs,” they are still mainly used for protecting villages and eating scraps.
+One of the oldest “pariah dogs,” and one of the more beautiful breeds, they are still mainly used for protecting villages and eating scraps.
 There are very few of these pups outside their native lands of New Guinea.
 In their home country, there are programs to try to avoid having this breed become extinct.

 The name comes from the wide variety of sounds this canine makes.
 Owners say it is fun to try to figure out what each sound may mean to the pet.
 Rugged and independent, these dogs do well with alone time and outdoor living.
 They are great for active singles or couples, with ranch or farm life being their ideal situation.